adam-elzahiri/adam-elzahiri.github.io/README.md

-# Adam El Zahiri — Portfolio & Resume
+# Adam El Zahiri — Portfolio

-This repository contains my portfolio and resume website.
-It provides detailed information about my specialties, experience, and skills in software development.
+This repository contains my portfolio.
+It provides detailed information and evidence about my specialties, experience, and skills in software development.

 View the website: [adam-elzahiri.github.io](https://adam-elzahiri.github.io/)